 The level of your TV’s image quality is based on things like color quality, contrast ratio, and brightness.
 Let’s take a look at these features and how they work:

 Most gaming consoles use an HDMI port to connect to your TV.
 As such, you’ll need to purchase an option with at least one HDMI port.
 If you’re playing on a new console like the PS5 or Xbox Series X, then you’ll want a TV with an HDMI 2.1 port.
+In short, find a high-end TV for PS5 that can handle those rich graphics.
 Older consoles use HDMI 2.0.